 Adobe Lightroom Guide

-The tips shared here are suitable for both beginners and those who are already familiar with Lightroom and will help you edit photos faster.
+The tips shared here are suitable for beginners and those already familiar with Lightroom and will help you edit photos faster.

 Learn Lightroom Shortcuts

 Like every other Adobe application, Lightroom comes with numerous shortcuts.
-Learning shortcuts will save you hours of time and allow you to edit photos much faster.
+Learning shortcuts will save you hours and allow you to edit photos much faster.

-The next time you’re editing photos in Develop mode, right-click on any of the open panels and select Solo mode.
-With Solo mode enabled, every time you open up a panel the others will close.
-No more scrolling through endless panels to find the one you need!
+The next time you edit photos in Develop mode, right-click on any open panels and select Solo mode.
+With Solo mode enabled, the others will close whenever you open up a meeting.
+No more scrolling through endless boards to find the one you need!

 Work With Smart Previews

-If you store the photos on an external hard drive, you’ll love the Smart Previews feature.
-The feature creates a smaller version of a photo and allows you to keep editing it even if you disconnect the hard drive.
+You’ll love the Smart Previews feature if you store the photos on an external hard drive.
+The feature creates a smaller version of an image and allows you to keep editing it even if you disconnect the hard drive.
 It also helps improve Lightroom’s performance because Smart Previews are smaller files than original photos.